prose/starter/_posts/2022-06-14-existential-horsepower.md

 <!--more-->

-[//]: # (in this implementation the HTML <object> tag should allow "existential-horsepower.gif" to be rendered as a primary image, and default back to "existential-horsepower-web.gif" if that image cannot be used)
+[//]: # "in this implementation the HTML <object> tag should allow *existential-horsepower.gif* to be rendered as a primary image, and default back to *existential-horsepower-web.gif* if that image cannot be used"

 <object data="existential-horsepower.gif" width="100%" height="100%">
   ![existential horsepower gif](/media/ehp/existential-horsepower-web.gif)